jmccauli/Web-Developer-Interview/README.md

 ### HTML

 1. Name some semantic tags HTML5 introduced.
-2. How would you make a fallback for a browser that does not support HTML5 audio/video?
+2. How would you provide a fallback for a browser that does not support HTML5 audio/video?
 3. Your site uses AJAX pagination.
 How would you allow Googlebot (or users without JS enabled) to crawl those pages?

+### Wordpress

+1. How do you evaluate third party plugins?
+2. What is the difference between an action hook and a filter hook?
+3. Name a few ways that Wordpress plugins can store data.

 ### Javascript